Macdonald Hall: Miss Scrimmage's Finishing School for Young Ladies

 Miss Scrimmage's Finishing School for Young Ladies is a girls-only private school located across from Macdonald Hall.
 Miss Scrimmage is the Headmistress.
 The students of Miss Scrimmage's Finishing School for Young Ladies have a well-deserved reputation as hooligans, despite the Headmistress' fervent belief that she is grooming proper young ladies.
 The school is ranked at 217th place, well behind Macdonald Hall's 1st place.

 Miss Scrimmage - The headmistress.
 She owns a shotgun to protect her young ladies, and fires it in the air whenever the school is being 'invaded' by the Macdonald Hall boys.
 Her school was ranked as 217th, in contrast to Macdonald Hall's number one spot.

-Cathy Burton - The Bruno-equivalent, Cathy is good at football and can even play quarterback, though she is mischievous, just like Bruno, such as when she played under Elmer's name so she could join the team at Macdonald Hall.
+Catherine Elizabeth "Cathy" Burton - The Bruno-equivalent, Cathy is good at football and can even play quarterback, though she is mischievous, just like Bruno, such as when she played under Elmer's name so she could join the team at Macdonald Hall.
 She has dark hair.

 Diane Grant - The Boots-equivalent, Diane has blonde hair, and is more timid about Cathy's schemes.
 She has a pet skunk called Petunia.

 Miss Gloria Peabody - Miss Scrimmage's assistant headmistress during "The War With Mr. Wizzle."
 She previously worked at a Marine training center in Seattle, WA.

+Ruth Sidwell, Wilma Dorf, and Vanessa Robinson - three students, briefly sketched.